eadf/boostvoronoi.rs/README.md

 - [x] Remove use of vec_map::VecMap where not absolutely needed.
 - [ ] Benchmark and optimize
 - [ ] Example GUI with more features. fltk?
+- [ ] Fix the beachline bug found with main.rs example

 All credit goes to the original author (Andrii Sydorchuk), except the porting mistakes.
 They are all mine.